 There is no automatic transfer of credit toward degree requirements.
 Work accepted for credit must be approved by the Chair of the Graduate School of Theology.
 No work with a grade of less than B will be considered to meet program requirements.
-Normally, no more than nine transfer hours may be used to fulfill degree requirements for the M.A. and no more than 18 transfer hours may be applied toward the M.Div.
+Normally, no more than 21 transfer hours may be used to fulfill degree requirements for the M.A.C.M. and M.T.S. degrees and no more than 42 transfer hours may be applied toward the M.Div degree.

-Laptop Computer Program
+Laptop Computer